wellcraftedapps/meteor-pushwoosh/README.md

 You can pass this method an array if you'd like to send more than one message.

+## Notes

+Please be sure to use the sandbox key for development or you will receive erros.

 ## Todo

 Implement other calls.